 ✦ Problem ⋯ How do we encourage and facilitate information sharing across Swedish Medical Group healthcare providers, staff and leadership?

 ✦ Role ⋯ Researcher, Designer, Content creator, Project manager

 ✦ Deliverables ⋯ Guiding designs, Information architecture, Use cases, Personas, Project status and overviews, Training materials, Seed content

 ✦ Tools ⋯ Jive Software, InDesign, Excel

 I worked with SMG leadership, eHealth strategists, and Jive Software consultants to design and implement the DocSpot platform.
 When I arrived the project had been funded and the goals defined.

 - Build connections and relationships among Swedish providers

 - Communicate and manage communications around a strategic direction

-- Help onboard new physicians and integrate new clinics
+- Help onboard new physicians and integrate new clinics into the system

 No tool alone can change people’s behaviors and communication patterns.
-Just as it was important to understand how our users approached their communication technologies, it was also critical to understand the social and behavioral aspects of medical care.
+Just as it was important to understand how our users approached DocSpot as a tool, it was also critical to understand the social and behavioral aspects of medical care.